Drew Brees passed Peyton Manning in 2019 to become the league's all-time leader in this category

 2. Tom Brady*, 541 TD passes

 Brady might not end his career atop this list, but most consider him to be the greatest quarterback of all time.
 The reason is simple: Brady has led the Patriots to six Super Bowl titles.
 He's also been extremely productive; he has led the league in TD passes four times and he's second all-time in passing yards with more than 70,000.
-Brady also holds the record for the most touchdown passes including playoff games with 614 entering this season's playoffs.
+Brady also holds the record for the most touchdown passes including playoff games with 614 entering the 2020 season.
 Brees is second with 581 (and has played in 25 fewer playoff games compared to Brady).

 3. Peyton Manning, 539 TD passes

 The No. 1 pick in the 1998 NFL Draft threw 26 touchdowns as a rookie, the start of a banner career that included two Super Bowl titles and 579 total touchdown passes (including playoff games).
 He led the league in TD tosses four times, highlighted by his record-breaking season of 2013 in which he threw for 5,477 yards and a league-record 55 touchdowns.

 4. Brett Favre, 508 TD passes

 The gunslinger from Kiln, Miss., will be remembered as one of the most entertaining quarterbacks in NFL history.
 He led the league in TD passes in three straight seasons, with a combined 112 scores from 1995-97, and also threw for 33 TDs as a 40-year-old with the Vikings in 2009.
 Favre was also prone to the mistake; his 336 interceptions are the most all time.